We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 • Prepare to make "control arguments" for powerful models: No.

 • Give third parties access to do model evals: 25%.
+OpenAI shared access to o1-preview with several external evaluators, but some details are bad or unclear.
 The Preparedness Framework calls for some external review, but not necessarily independent model evals.

 Commitments